GMAT Study Plan: When to Prepare & How to Build a Schedule

 Week 1: Arithmetic and Critical Reasoning (CR)

-Refresh all core arithmetic content areas (calculations, percents, ratios, factors/multiples) and apply that knowledge to specific collections of official problems testing the same content area.
+Refresh all core arithmetic content areas (calculations, percents, ratios, factors/multiples) and apply that knowledge to specific collections of official sample GMAT problem solving questions.
 Completing large batches of problems within one content area is essential for learning all the different wrinkles and strategies associated with that type.
 For all the question batches in the first five weeks, primarily use the official guide but add in questions from the supplement guides as needed.

-Learn important strategies for critical reasoning questions and apply them to a collection of official problems.
+Learn important strategies for critical reasoning problems and apply them to a collection of official sample GMAT critical reasoning questions.
 Having specific, regimented strategies for critical reasoning is key to success, and most students who self-study do not develop a systematic approach.

 Refresh all core algebra content areas (calculations, inequalities, exponents/roots, quadratics, common algebraic equations) and apply that knowledge to specific collections of official problems testing the same content area.
 The standard for algebra on the GMAT is high, so make sure you have complete mastery of this content.

-Learn important strategies for reading comprehension and apply them to a collection of official passages and questions.
+Learn important strategies for reading comprehension and apply them to a collection of official GMAT reading comprehension practice questions and passages.
 Success in reading comprehension depends on both your reading approach and your ability to recognize patterns and tricks related to specific types of questions.

 Learn strategies and best practices for attacking the common word problems used on the GMAT.
 It is essential that you master these word problems, because they are part of almost every test: Venn Diagram, Work/Rate and Distance/Rate, Mixture, Weighted Average, Conversion, etc. Do large sets of each type of word problem to see every trick and wrinkle used to make these staple GMAT questions.